Oriented Borel-Moore homologies of toric varieties: Homology groups of toric varieties

 \section{Homology groups of toric varieties}

-The main purpose of this section is to study the structure of $B_*(X_\Delta)$, where $X_\Delta$ is a toric variety with the natural torus $T$, and $B_*$ is an arbitrary oriented Borel-Moore homology theory.
-In order to achieve this, we first study equivariant versions $B_*^T$ of these groups, and then connect the results obtained in equivariant case to the nonequivariant case.
-The results in this section will also form a basis for the Künneth formula and duality results of the fourth section.
+The main purpose of this section is to study the structure of $B_*$-homology groups of toric varieties.
+Throughout the section, unless otherwise specified, $T$ will be a fixed split torus of rank $n$ and $B_*$ will be an arbitrary oriented Borel--Moore homology theory on the category $\Cc$ of $k$-schemes (without a group action) \emph{satisfying localization}.
+Our strategy is to first study the equivariant homology groups $B_*^T$, whose construction is recalled in the first subsection, and then reduce the study of non-equivariant groups $B_*$ to the equivariant ones.
+The results of this section are crucial for the Künneth formula and duality results proven in Section \fref{StructureResults}.

-Let $N \cong \Z^n$ be a lattice of rank $n$ sitting inside the vector space $N_\R$.
-A \emph{toric variety} is given by a fan $\Delta$ consisting of rational strictly convex polyhedral cones in $N_\R$ (see \cite{Ful2} for details).
-The dual lattice $\Hom_\Z(N, \Z)$ is denoted by $M$, and $M_\R$ denotes the respective dual $\R$-vector space.
-By $e_1,...,e_n$ we will denote a $\Z$-basis for $N$, and by $e^*_1,...,e^*_n$ we will denote the respective dual basis for $M$.
+Let $N \cong \Z^n$ be the lattice of one-parameter subgroups of $T$, and let us denote by $N_\Rb$ the vector space defined to be the tensor product $\Rb \otimes N$.
+Recall that a \emph{toric variety} $X_\Delta$ for $T$ is determined by a fan $\Delta$ consisting of rational strictly convex polyhedral cones in $N_\Rb$ (see \cite{Ful2} for more details).
+The dual lattice $\Hom_\Z(N, \Z)$, which is the \emph{character lattice} of $T$, is denoted by $M$, and we define $M_\Rb := \Rb \otimes M$.
+Let us also fix a $\Zb$-basis $e_1,...,e_n$ of $N$, and let us denote the corresponding dual basis of $M$ by $e^*_1,...,e^*_n$.